2005–06 AEK Athens F.C. season: Overview

 Just one year after the first meeting between the two teams, fortune again brought Zenit Saint Petersburg to the road of AEK in the UEFA Cup.
 This time, AEK were much more careful in defense and managed to leave St. Petersburg's Petrovsky Stadium with a goalless draw that gave them plenty of chances to qualify.
 The rematch of Olympic Stadium was expected to be difficult from the start and AEK again approached the game in the same way they faced Zenit in Russia.
 In the second half, AEK tried to take a little more risk by raising the lines, they had some good phases, but very soon the pace dropped again and while the game was heading to extra time, Andrey Arshavin, in the 89th minute, raced from the left, converged to the center and unleashed a powerful right-footed shot into Sorrentino's corner that touched of the ball but failed to clear the goal.
-The final result was 0–1 and AEK was left out of European competitions.
+The final result was 0–1 and AEK were left out of European competitions.

 In the Greek Cup, AEK initially eliminated PAS Giannina with 0–3 in a single match.
 He then eliminated Ethnikos Piraeus in the penalty shoot-out and in the quarter-finals he eliminated Niki Volos.
 In the semi-finals, they played against Agrotikos Asteras, where they eliminated easily and thus advanced to the final against Olympiacos.
-On May 10 at the Pankritio Stadium, after a poor performance, AEK were defeated with the"hands down" with a score of 3–0 and lost the title.
+On May 10 at the Pankritio Stadium, after a poor performance, AEK were defeated with their "hands down" by 3–0 and lost the title.